smhr/rocks_notes/README.md

 On CentOS systems the shell initialization scripts are in `/etc/profile.d/`.
 The Lmod RPM has installed several scripts here.

-To set up the EasyBuild environment create in `/etc/profile.d/` the file `z01_EasyBuild.sh`:
+To set up the EasyBuild environment, create in `/etc/profile.d/` the file `z01_EasyBuild.sh`:

 ```
 if [ -z "$__Init_Default_Modules" ]; then